NetworkBlockDevice/nbd/doc/proto.md

     MUST always be answered by a simple reply, as documented above (using magic 0x67446698 `NBD_SIMPLE_REPLY_MAGIC`, and containing
-    length bytes of data according to the client's request, although those bytes MAY be invalid if an error is returned, and the connection MUST be closed if an error occurs after a header claiming no error).
+    length bytes of data according to the client's request, although those bytes MAY be invalid if an error is returned, and a hard disconnect MUST be initiated if an error occurs after a header claiming no error).

     If structured replies are negotiated, then a read request MUST